8bitsquid/gettygetter/README.md

 # Getty GETter

 This project represents my first attempt at building a Vue 3 application and is my code sample submission to members of the search committee and Collections Platforms & Data department at [the Getty](https://www.getty.edu/).
 Documented in a semi "code-journaling" style, the READMEs and code comments found throughout will hopefully clarify my reasoning in the app's design.
-Since repo is intended for a limited audience, the docs assume the reader is familiar with [Vue](https://vuejs.org/) and [Vite](https://vite.dev/).
+The repo is intended for a limited audience and the docs assume the reader is familiar with [Vue](https://vuejs.org/) and [Vite](https://vite.dev/).

 If you'd like to skip the pre-amble and get straight to the docs, See *[Reading the source](#reading-the-source)*.